 Vitamin A, when applied topically, can help promote healthy skin elasticity.
 Use caution if you’re pregnant, since excess vitamin A can be an issue.
 As always, talk to a medical professional before adding a new supplement to your routine.

 Vitamin C is essential for healthy collagen formation, which contributes to healthy skin.
-You can get vitamin C in supplement form – including Care/of’s The Citrus Savior – or from a variety of dietary sources.
+You can get vitamin C in supplement form – including Care/of’s vitamin C – or from a variety of dietary sources.

 Vitamin E has been shown to be helpful in managing oxidative stress and promoting skin barrier stability.
 Managing oxidative stress and photoprotection can boost skin health.